Table of Contents

 - How to Write a Dog Grooming Business Plan

 How to become a dog groomer #1: Research

 Being a professional dog groomer (or a pet groomer) can be extremely rewarding, but you will certainly have to work hard in order to reap those rewards.
 Getting the proper training can be a good start if you want to become a professional.
 However, whether grooming schools are essential or not is a different question, which Katherine, Top Dog Tips pro groomer columnist, has covered before.

 Whether you go to a professional dog grooming school or not is trivial.
-What will matter is your skills with grooming tools, your grooming technique and your ability to calm down dogs and make them feel comfortable.
-That is if you want to become a respected professional in the dog grooming field and continue growing your business continuously.
+What will matter is your skills with grooming tools, your grooming technique, and your ability to calm down dogs and make them feel comfortable.
+That is if you want to become a respected professional in the dog grooming field and continuously grow your business.

 Professional pet grooming practice is becoming more popular in the USA.
-However, even then it can be hard to find a professional training program to teach you all the necessary tricks of pet grooming.
-Fortunately, there are others ways to gain the right education, skill set and training.
+However, even then, it can be hard to find a professional training program to teach you all the necessary tricks of pet grooming.
+Fortunately, there are other ways to gain the right education, skill set, and training.

 First, take a look at all the articles in our Dog Grooming section.
 And here are some dog grooming forums and communities for you to begin with: